 An overview of how to exploit CVE-2022-30190 can be found here.
 An attacker creates a malicious OLE object link in an MS Office document (word/_rels/document.xml.rels), such as an HTML file on the Internet.
 The attributes of the link are placed in the tag.

-Target of the link points to the above-mentioned HTML file, which contains a malicious script using a special URI scheme.
+The target link points to the above-mentioned HTML file, which contains a malicious script using a special URI scheme.

 MSDT runs when the attacker-created document is opened.
 Through a set of parameters, an attacker can pass commands to this tool for execution on the victim’s system as the user who opened the document.
 Furthermore, the command can be passed even if the document is opened in Protected Mode and macros are disabled.